EuracBiomedicalResearch/genomic_viewer/README.md

 	   ![stats_tab_2.jpg](https://github.com/sarlago/ShinyApps/blob/main/Genomic%20viewer%20Documentation/stats_tab_2.jpg)
 	   ^18d054

-3. **Right navigation bar**: this panel provides options for the automatic update of the genomic coordinates to visualize, as well as options to change the visualization mode for *[Categorical bed](#Categorical-bed) files* and the *[gene annotation track](#Required-files-for-genome-annotation)*.  ^d610b2
+3. **Right navigation bar**: this panel provides options for the automatic update of the genomic coordinates to visualize, as well as options to change the visualization mode for *[Categorical bed](#Categorical-bed) files* and the *[gene annotation track](#Required-files-for-genome-annotation)*.  <a name="rightnav"></a>

 	- **Choose chromosome hover**: the top of the panel displays an overview of all the chromosomes relative to the active reference genome (**[GRCh38 (hg38)](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/)** in the default case).
 This allows the user to easily select the coordinates of a whole chromosome for visualization of the loaded data tracks.
 By mouse hovering to single chromosomes in the plot a text is displayed below the graph indicating the corresponding chromosome name.
-By clicking on the chromosome in the plot the coordinates displayed in the [left sidebar](#^f6fb72) will automatically update and the **[Plot tab](#Plot,-Data-and-Stats-tab)** in the central window will update upon clicking the *[GO button](#^dbc4a3)*. ^f30e7c
+By clicking on the chromosome in the plot the coordinates displayed in the [left sidebar](#^f6fb72) will automatically update and the **[Plot tab](#Plot,-Data-and-Stats-tab)** in the central window will update upon clicking the *[GO button](#^dbc4a3)*. ^7c

 ![choose_chromosome_hover.jpg](https://github.com/sarlago/ShinyApps/blob/main/Genomic%20viewer%20Documentation/choose_chromosome_hover.jpg)